-George Lubin, an originator of reinforced plastics and pioneer in the development and implementation of advanced composites for primary structures had a long and distinguished career.
-George was quick to realize the importance of SAMPE in the mid-1960's and founded the SAMPE New York Chapter.
-Through his efforts and worldwide recognition, he led early international meetings including the first US-USSR non-metallics fair for which he was awarded a service medal by the then U.S. President Nixon.
+George Lubin, an originator of reinforced plastics and pioneer in the development and implementation of advanced composites for primary structures, had a long and distinguished career.
+Lubin was quick to realize the importance of SAMPE in the mid-1960’s and founded the SAMPE New York Chapter.
+Through his efforts and worldwide recognition, he led early international meetings including the first US-USSR non-metallics fair, for which he was awarded a service medal by the then U.S. President Nixon.

-Upon his death, the SAMPE organization was quick to recognize his over 50 years of composites development work by establishing the George Lubin Award.
-This award is given to recognize others who have made significant contributions in the field of material and process engineering.
-The industry surely misses George's honesty, wit, and hard working ethic that always got the job done effectively and efficiently.
+Upon his death, the SAMPE organization was quick to recognize Lubin’s more than 50 years of composites development work by establishing the George Lubin Award.
+This recognizes those who have made significant contributions in the field of material and process engineering.
+The industry surely misses George’s honesty, wit, and hard-working ethic that always got the job done effectively and efficiently.
 The George Lubin Award allows us to remember the man and helps us to initiate his strong desire to teach, lead, and reward advancements in both technology and world friendship.

 Nominations are due February 15th of each year.